craffel/midi-ground-truth/README.md

 This repository contains the code and data for the paper ["Extracting Ground Truth Information from MIDI Files: A MIDIfesto"](http://colinraffel.com/publications/ismir2016extracting.pdf).
 All of the experiments are contained within the IPython notebooks, and the data lives in the `data` directory.
-Apart from Python dependencies, you also need to place the Beatles .wav files used to create the Isophonics annotations in `data/wav`.
+Apart from Python dependencies, you also need to place the [`LMD-full`](http://colinraffel.com/projects/lmd/) dataset in `data/lmd_full` and the Beatles .wav files used to create the Isophonics annotations in `data/wav`.
 If you do not have a source for these files, please contact me directly.

 Dependencies: